TaxFairness/LymeTaxIncr2022/Details.md

 - Small sample size.
   There were about 140 sales in the 2021 revaluation period.
   Over half were excluded.
-  With such a small sample size, an outlier in the input data can produce incorrect results.
+  With such a small sample size, one outlier in the input data can produce incorrect results.

 - Some exclusions are proper &mdash;
   a transfer from a couple to their estate doesn't provide any valid price information;